|

 merchant, this was a shock for Zack and myself especially as we

 had always shared no matter what, always a band effort.
+When Zack and I complained Lindsay told us he had

 given half of his money from the royalties to a Music Magazine Editor